Offshoring vs Outsourcing

 The Pros and Cons of Outsourcing (with Examples)

-The other common reason companies outsource is to complement existing in-house teams.
+The other main reason for outsourcing is that it can complement existing in-house teams.
 In particular, organizations may choose to outsource workers when they have a new product launch or expand into a new market.
 This allows in-house staff to continue focusing on the day-to-day activities.
 A company may also require a particular skill set that isn’t available in-house.

-The downsides to outsourcing are very few, but still worth considering.
+There are few downsides to outsourcing, but these are still worth considering.
 For one thing, it can be difficult to build loyalty and to enforce non-compete contracts.
-Sometimes, companies can find it difficult to maintain a thriving company culture when a significant number of people are remote workers.
+Sometimes, companies find it difficult to maintain a thriving company culture when a significant number of people are outsourced workers.
 Outsourcing can also create an ongoing reliance on third parties, particularly when companies outsource the bulk of their work.
 For some companies, this isn’t ideal.